dbt-labs/docs.getdbt.com/website/docs/docs/deploy/model-notifications.md

 :::

 ## Prerequisites
-- Your dbt Cloud administrator has [enabled the appropriate Account settings](/docs/cloud/account-settings) for you.
+- Your dbt Cloud administrator has [enabled the appropriate account setting](#enable-access-to-model-notifications) for you.
+- Your environment(s) must be on ["Versionless"](/docs/dbt-versions/versionless-cloud).

 ## Configure groups